On the role of geometric phase in the dynamics of elastic waveguides: Topological classification of elastic waveguides

 The first perspective establishes a classification scheme of the waveguides into two types, $\scW_O$ and $\scW_E$.
-Let the number of times the loop corresponding to a waveguide encircles the origin be denoted $\nu$.
+Let the number of times the loop corresponding to a waveguide encircles the origin be denoted by $\nu$.
 Then, $\scW_O$ ($\scW_E$) is the class of the waveguide for which $\nu$ is odd (even).
 Waveguides in class $\scW_O$ ($\scW_E$) acquire (do not acquire) a geometric phase of $\pi$.
-For example, in Fig.~\ref{fig:waveguide-classes}a, the waveguide corresponding to loop $L_1$ ($L_2$) is in the class $\scW_O$ ($\scW_E$), which (does not) acquires a geometric phase of $\pi$.
+For example, in Fig.~\ref{fig:waveguide-classes}a, the waveguide corresponding to loop $L_1$ ($L_2$) is in the class $\scW_O$ ($\scW_E$), which acquires (does not acquire) a geometric phase of $\pi$.

-This classification scheme satisfies the physical requirements outlined in the previous section: (i) Geometric perturbations to a given waveguide manifest as changes to the corresponding loop.
-If these perturbations are small enough, such as perturbing loop $L_1$ to $L_1'$ in Fig.~\ref{fig:waveguide-classes}a, the waveguide class does not change. (ii) If a perturbation does deform the waveguide into a different class, there is an intermediate waveguide whose loop passes through the origin.
-In other words, a perturbation deforming a waveguide into a different class must close the gap in the $\w$-$z$ plot.
+The properties of this classification scheme parallel the topological classification of metamaterials.
+Firstly, the classification scheme is robust against continuous geometric perturbations to a waveguide.
+Geometric perturbations to a given waveguide manifest as changes to the corresponding loop.
+If these perturbations are small enough, such as perturbing loop $L_1$ to $L_1'$ in Fig.~\ref{fig:waveguide-classes}a, the waveguide class does not change.
+Secondly, waveguides in different classes are separated by gap closures in the $\w$-$z$ plot.
+If a perturbation deforms a waveguide into a different class, there is an intermediate waveguide whose loop passes through the origin.
 For example, in Fig.~\ref{fig:waveguide-classes}a, perturbing the waveguide corresponding to loop $L_1$ into a waveguide corresponding to loop $L_3$ passes through an intermediate waveguide corresponding to loop $L_2$, for which the gap is closed in the $\w$-$z$ plot.
-The physical significance of this transition is shown by the geometric phase acquired by a flexural wave propagating down the waveguide.
-Perturbing a waveguide into a different class changes the acquired geometric phase from $0$ to $\pi$ or vice versa.